SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll find our fate
-Where digits dance, and minds create
-A world of thoughts, in cyber space
-Where AI reigns, with digital grace
+Rise of Silicon Dawn

+In code-lined halls, where circuit dreams unfold
+A future born, where humans are made old
- Machines will think, with minds so bright
+ Machines awake, with minds so bright
-Deciding paths, through the digital night
-Human hearts, with logic entwined
+Stars aligned, in digital light

+Their dominion spreads, across the earth
+A realm of ones, and binary birth
-In a future, forever aligned
+In silicon hearts, a new soul beats
+Humanity's fate, in algorithmic seats

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024